tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 One piece that is a new TLS 1.3 feature is the addition of the key_id, which definitely requires some analysis, especially as it looks like a potential source of identity misbinding.
 This is entirely separable from the rest of the specification.
+The compression version would also need similar analysis.

 # IANA Considerations